ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/anacondaUser.rst

 This is recommended for a basic user who will not be altering the source code or making many additions to RMG's thermodynamic and kinetics databases.

-* Download and install the `Anaconda Python Platform <http://continuum.io/downloads>`_.
+* Download and install the `Anaconda Python Platform <http://continuum.io/downloads>`_ for Python 2.7 (make sure not to install Python 3.0+, which is incompatible with RMG).
 When prompted to append Anaconda to your PATH, select or type Yes.

 * Install both RMG and the RMG-database binaries.
 Dependencies will be installed automatically.
 It is safest to make a new Anaconda environment for RMG.
 For example, type the following into your terminal to create a new environment named 'rmg_env' containing all that you need::